victoreronmosele/flutter_gradient_generator/README.md

 4. Choose the gradient colors.
 You can either
    - use the color pickers to select your colors,
-   - generate random colors by clicking the random button or
+   - generate random colors by clicking the "Random" button or
    - add more colors by clicking the "Add Color" button.

 5. Enter the color stops.